eesmer/CyberSecurity-Glossary/README.md

 - Mobil Haberleşme Sistemleri / Mobile Communication Systems

 ### Methodology
-This repository does not only document cybersecurity concepts, it also demonstrates how these concepts can be applied on real systems.
+This repository documents cybersecurity concepts together with practical experimentation.

 For this purpose, each topic may follow the workflow below: